cs421sp22-homework/project-team-01-ai_for_fun/docs/API reference/imagedownload.md

-# Imageupload
+# Imagedownload

-User upload the photo to the backend
+User get the url and dowmload new photo from the backend

 **URL** : `/api/download`